 White SC soldier who yelled, pushed Black man charged in assault, Richland sheriff says

-A white Fort Jackson soldier seen pushing and yelling at a young Black man in a northeast Columbia neighborhood in a video that’s drawn national attention has been criminally charged, according to Richland County Sheriff’s Department.
+A white Fort Jackson soldier seen in a video pushing and yelling at a young Black man in a northeast Columbia neighborhood has been criminally charged, according to the Richland County Sheriff’s Department.

 The incident took place in the Summit neighborhood, a sprawling community located between Clemson and Hardscrabble roads.